-Explore the largest group of animals on Earth, all of which have exoskeletons and three body parts- head, thorax and abdomen, six jointed limbs and a pair of antennae.
+Insects are the largest group of animals on Earth, all of which have exoskeletons and three body parts- head, thorax and abdomen, six jointed limbs and a pair of antennae.
 Insects comprise 75% of all catalogued animal species and their success is attributed to their ability to fly.
 Being the only invertebrate with wings, insects are able to seek out new environments and escape unsuitable ones.

-Insects play an essential role in the web of life.
-Discover how the interaction between insects and plants plays a crucial role in pollination and learn why pollination by insects is important for the environment and us.
+Insects play an essential role in the web of life, with the interaction between insects and plants playing a crucial role in pollination.
+Pollination by insects is important for the environment and us.

 The true bugs, Order Hemiptera & the sheath-winged insects, Order Coleoptera.